Support Planning (Carers)

 Risk is broadly defined as 'the probability that an event will occur with beneficial or harmful consequences'.

-The aim of any conversation about risk is to maximise the benefits and reduce the likelihood of harm.
+The aim of any conversation about risk is to ensure the benefits and reduce the likelihood of harm.

 Talking about risks to the carer